-The employees covered under this plan are given with cash or stock of the organization or company at the end of every year or quarter as the case may be.
+The employees covered under this qualified profit sharing plan are given cash or stock of the organization or company at the end of every year or quarter, as the case may be.
 Thus they are given instant results of their efforts in the organization.
-The main disadvantage of this type of plan is that the employees are taxed on this additional income as a regular income
+The main disadvantage of this type of plan is that the employees are taxed on this additional income as a regular income.

 #2 – Deferred Plans

-The profit-sharing is directed into a specific fund know as the trust fund, which provides the rewards to the employees on a later date, often on the retirement of the employees.
-Accordingly, immediate taxation on the incomes of the employees is avoided under a deferred plan.
-Further, the qualified investment plan provides employees a variety of choices in their investment.
-Also, the retirement pay is increased as and when the contribution is increased.
+The profit sharing plan for small business is directed into a specific fund known as the trust fund, which provides the rewards to the employees at a later date, often on the employees’ retirement.
+Accordingly, immediate taxation on the employees’ incomes is avoided under a deferred plan.
+Further, the qualified investment plan provides employees with various investment choices.
+Also, the retirement pay increases as and when the contribution increases.

 #3 – Combination Plan

-This plan, as the name suggests, is a combination of both the above-mentioned plans, which pars a part of the contribution in cash periodically, and part of the contribution is deferred into a trust fund to be paid at the time of retirement
+As the name suggests, this plan is a combination of both the plans mentioned above, which pays a part of the contribution in cash periodically, and part of the contribution is deferred into a trust fund to be paid at the time of retirement.

 Hence the profit of $50,000 ( being 10% of 500,000 ) is shared among the employees as under: